bespokepost/html_test/README.md

 * The top module is a basic "carousel" where the content can be cycled to feature 4 different products.
 Don't worry about implementing any sophisticated transition effects but the copy and images should change together.
 * There are images for each of the products in the `images` folder.
 * There is copy provided for each product [below](https://github.com/bespokepost/html_test#product-copy-names--descriptions).
+* You are free to use other tools than Vanilla JS and regular CSS if you prefer so.
+If you do, please explain your choices.

 When you are done please follow these instructions: